-Those applying for DBS checks will need to determine if their employees and potential applicants are entitled to a check.
+Those applying for DBS Checks will need to determine if their employees and potential applicants are eligible for a check.
 In many instances, they’ll need to work out if their staff will be engaging in regulated activity.
 But what does regulated activity mean?

-Regulated activity refers to certain roles carried out by applicants in relation to children and vulnerable adults.
-It covers various types of activities which, by their nature, would entitle an individual to an enhanced DBS check with applicable barred lists.
+Regulated activity refers to certain roles that applicants carry out in relation to children and vulnerable adults.
+It covers various types of activities which, by their nature, would entitle an individual to an Enhanced DBS Check with applicable barred lists.

-An enhanced DBS check is the highest level of criminal record check available and will detail both spent and unspent convictions, as well as any cautions, warnings or reprimands the applicant may have received.
+An Enhanced DBS Check is the highest level of criminal record check available.
+It details both spent and unspent convictions, as well as any cautions, warnings or reprimands the applicant may have received.

-The DBS has set out eligibility guidelines which outline work that is classed as regulated activity, with regard to both children and vulnerable adults.
+The Disclosure and Barring Service (DBS) has set out eligibility guidelines which outline work that constitutes regulated activity, with regard to both children and vulnerable adults.

 It’s important to note that regulated activity is different for both children and vulnerable adults.
 So, what does regulated activity mean for those working with these vulnerable groups?